What you’ll learn

-So for our current store, I chose Prestashop which was good for a couple of years, but I wanted more flexibility and switched over to WordPress and WooCommerce in 2019.
+So for our current store, I initially chose Prestashop which was good for a couple of years, but I wanted more flexibility and switched over to WordPress and WooCommerce in 2019.
 On a related note, it might be worth checking out Elementor if you’re looking for even more flexibility.
 The website builder boasts a powerful code-free WooCommerce website builder that can really prove valuable.

 It’s free, all the things you pay for in Shopify are included.
 It works out of the box.
 Plenty of templates you can purchase and customize.